 This allows the Switch's dynamic MAC address forwarding table to be viewed.
 When the Switch learns an association between a MAC address and a port number, it makes an entry into its forwarding table.
 These entries are then used to forward packets through the Switch.

-To view the MAC Address forwarding table, from the Monitoring menu, click the MAC Address link:
+To view the MAC Address forwarding table, click, Monitoring > MAC Address: